6o8-AVA/GitHub-Repository-Manager/README.md

 Seamless integration with VS Code's built-in GitHub authentication system - no need for manual tokens or OAuth configuration.

 ### 🎯 **Hide/Unhide Organizations and Repositories**
 Full control over your tree view visibility with persistent hidden states for both cloned and not-cloned repositories.
-Clean up your workspace by hiding repositories you're not actively working on.
+Clean up your workspace by hiding repositories you're not actively working on, yet still surface specific repositories from a hidden organization—no matter which tree you're browsing.

 ### 📊 **Repository Sorting**
 Multiple sorting options to organize your repositories your way: